cairo-book/cairo-book/src/ch11-09-printing.md

 {{#include ../listings/ch11-advanced-features/no_listing_10_display_trait_with_write/src/lib.cairo}}
 ```

 > Printing complex data types this way might not be ideal as it requires additional steps to allow the use of `print!` and `println!` macros.
-If you need to print complexe data types, especially when debugging, use the `Debug` trait described just after instead.
+If you need to print complex data types, especially when debugging, use the `Debug` trait described just after instead.

 ## Print Debug Traces

 Cairo provides the derivable trait `Debug` to print the value of variables when debugging.
 Simply add `:?` within curly brackets `{}` placeholders in a `print!` or `println!` macro string input.

 This trait is very useful and is implemented by default for basic data types.
 It can also be simply derived on complex data types using the `derive(Debug)` attribute, as long as all types they contain implement it.
 It allows to get rid of manually implementing extra-code to print complex data types values.

 Note that `assert_xx!` macros used in tests require the provided values to implement the `Debug` trait, as they also print the result in case of assertion failure.

 Please refer to the [Derivable Traits][debug trait] appendix for more detail about the `Debug` trait and its usage for printing value when debugging.